WildSam97/iotscanner/README.md

 # iotscanner

 This project was created as part of my final year project at university.
 I have no plans to continue development of this project however I recently received a request to make the repo public - I am therefore making this project free for private/non-commercial use/research use.
-While I find it highly unlikely that anyone would want to use this project for commercial use, if you do have an interest in this project commercially please contact me through github and I will look into sorting out commercial licensing.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.